 Zermatt in Summer

 The beauty and charm of Zermatt beckoned us to visit again with our year old kiddo and our in-laws who visited us in summer.
-The train station exit greeted us with a completely different vista this time.
+The train station exit greeted us with completely different vistas this time.
 The electric taxis were replaced by the horse-drawn carriages.
 The rustic old chalets and shops wore a colorful charm with every balcony and window covered with spring blossoms.
 We walked all the way from station taking in the invigorating aura.
 The river Vispa too flowed with much energy and gush.

 Having tried the gondola ride last time we decided to ride the funicular this time.
 A funicular station some 5 minutes walk from the train station takes passengers to the Sunnegga Paradise at a height of 2,288 m.
 We bought tickets and boarded the funicular which runs through a tunnel in the mountain.
 A gondola from Sunnegga paradise continues onto Blauherd and then to Rothorn at 3,103 m.
 Sunnegga Paradise also has a sun terrace with restaurant similar to Trockener Steg and offers exceptional views of Matterhorn.
 Unfortunately, the tip of Matterhorn was covered in clouds all the time.
 We had some light lunch and proceeded to explore the valley below.
 After some 10 minutes walk down the path winding through the alpine flora we found a beautiful crystal-clear Leisee lake.
 Hikers and trekkers proceed further from here to explore four more lakes on the famous 5-Seenweg (Five Lakes Walk).
 The lakes are said to offer a beautiful reflection of the Matterhorn.
 Sunnegga paradise and Blauherd are also starting points for several wonderful trekking trails.